Tinkerforge/doc/source/Product_Overview.rst

 communicate (e.g. :ref:`Master Brick <master_brick>`)
 and drive motors (e.g. :ref:`DC Brick <dc_brick>`).

-Bricks can be stacked together to a Stack.
-A Master Brick at the bottom of this Stack can control all boards within the Stack.
+Bricks can be stacked together to a stack.
+A Master Brick at the bottom of this stack can control all boards within the stack.
-This master routes the messages between the boards in the Stack and the PC (:ref:`High Level Programming Interface <pi_hlpi>`).
+This master routes the messages between the boards in the stack and the PC (:ref:`High Level Programming Interface <pi_hlpi>`).
 For the user, the stack behaves as if all Bricks were connected separately over USB with the PC.
-See :ref:`Tutorial Stacking <tutorial_build_stacks>` for more information about Stacks.
+See :ref:`Tutorial Stacking <tutorial_build_stacks>` for more information about stacks.

 Besides the :ref:`High Level Programming Interface <pi_hlpi>` it is also possible to use Bricks with the